By Deborah Smith

 “We’ll wait.”

-Don’t you love small towns.
+Don’t you just love small towns?

-So, off I raced to the hardware store.
-When I got there Bill was waiting to escort me to the grill section.
-He asked me quite seriously, “How serious of a griller are you?”
 Geez, I’d never thought about it before.
 Grilling was flicking on the gas grill and throwing marinated meat on until it was done, no?
 But, being that I love to cook and it appeared this man knew something that I didn’t know about superior outdoor cooking, I was going to find out all that he knew.

 Bill proceeded to show me the different types of charcoal (huh, different types of charcoal?) and the basic Weber grill.
-Seeing that I was planning to spend about $20 bucks on a throwaway grill, the $150 version sent me reeling.
+Seeing that I was planning to spend about $20 on a throwaway grill, the $150 version sent me reeling.
 Looking back, had I known that I was going to fall in love, I would have spared no expense.
-But, being a cheap Queen, I bought the baby Weber for $75.
+But, being a cheap queen, I bought the baby Weber for $75.

-I also invested in a Charcoal Chimney, which is that rusted thing sitting inside the grill above.
-(Note to you: do not leave chimney out in rain.)
-The chimney helps get the coals going quicker and with less lighter fluid.
-Once they are all glowing red, dump them (carefully!!) into the bottom of your grill.
+Once they are all glowing red, dump them (carefully!) into the bottom of your grill.
 This last time we also threw in a hand full of hickory chips.
-Just soak in water for 1/2 an hour and chuck them in with the hot coals.
+Just soak in water for half an hour and chuck them in with the hot coals.